 In addition, our modern environment is filled with halides (bromine, chlorine, and fluorine), which are iodine look-alikes.
 These chemicals can be found in our water, food, and household products and look similar enough to iodine that your thyroid can absorb them in place of iodine, effectively displacing iodine and reducing its ability to produce thyroid hormone.

 Along with minimizing your exposure to these chemicals, eating a diet rich in iodine will go a long way toward improving your thyroid health.
-Seaweed is one of the best sources of dietary iodine, and there are tons of creative (and delicious) ways to add it into your diet.
-Grab-and-go roasted seaweed snacks are a popular and easy choice.
+Seaweed is one of the best sources of dietary iodine, and there are tons of creative (and delicious) ways to add it to your diet.
+Grab-and-go roasted seaweed snacks from Thrive Market are a popular and easy choice.
 And there are tons of options for cooking with seaweed, such as this recipe for Seaweed Pesto Zucchini Noodles with Shrimp.
 Be sure to get your copy of The Autoimmune Solution Cookbook for even more easy-to-make recipes with iodine-rich seaweed, including Cucumber-Seaweed Salad and Wild-Caught Shrimp Sushi Rolls!

-While you should aim to get plenty of iodine from your diet, I also recommend taking a taking a high-quality multivitamin that includes 150-300 mcg of iodine to ensure you’re meeting your nutritional needs for optimal thyroid performance.
+While you should aim to get plenty of iodine from your diet, I also recommend taking a high-quality multivitamin that includes 150-300 mcg of iodine to ensure you’re meeting your nutritional needs for optimal thyroid performance.

 2. Beef, Chicken, and Other Animal Protein

 Animal proteins are “complete” proteins, meaning they contain all 9 essential amino acids, which your body cannot produce on its own.
 These amino acids play a huge role in your immune system, in addition to helping rebuild every single structure in your body.
-Animal protein also contains several important nutrients for thyroid function, including selenium, zinc, iron and tyrosine.
+Animal protein also contains several important nutrients for thyroid function, including selenium, zinc, iron, and tyrosine.
 I’ll explain the importance of each of these nutrients, which are abundant in beef, chicken, and other animal proteins.

 The enzyme your thyroid uses to convert T4 (the storage form of thyroid hormone) into T3 (the active form) so that it can power your metabolic function.
 Selenium also acts to neutralize hydrogen peroxide, a detrimental, oxidizing byproduct of iodine conversion in your thyroid that leads to an autoimmune response.
 In fact, studies have shown that Hashimoto’s patients with low selenium levels who increased their daily intake to just 200 mcg were able to reduce their thyroid antibodies by nearly 64%!1